DarkStarSword/3d-fixes/The Forest/README.md

 - Halos on all surfaces
 - Light, shadows and specular highlights
 - Pedometer screen alignment
+- Certain UI elements that were drawn at screen depth pushed back (e.g. camp & build HUD icons).
+The number row will adjust the depth of these icons, but note that most of the UI was already at a good depth in this game out of the box and is not adjustable.

 Convergence Presets
 -------------------
-Two convergence presets are provided on [ and ] for convenience.
+Two convergence presets are provided on [ and ] keys for convenience.
 The preset on ] will be selected automatically when the game is started.
 To save your own presets, first, press the button you want to edit, then adjust the convergence and separation with the standard nVidia keys (Ctrl+F5/F6 is advanced keys are enabled in the control panel) and finally press F7 to save.

 Known Issues
 ------------